 Mia felt fortunate to land a salaried job at the publishing firm for which she’d been freelancing from home.
 When she started getting headaches at work, she put it down to new-job stress – especially as the symptoms eased whenever she left the building.

 Then her skin began getting dry and flushed at the office: “Like after a long plane flight,” says Mia.

-She learnt that several other workers have also had troubling symptoms: one colleague, for instance, feels dizzy whenever she stands up after working at her desk.
+She learnt that several other workers have also had troubling symptoms: one colleague, for instance, feels dizzy whenever she gets up after working at her desk.
 “And it’s common knowledge that if one person has flu, the whole floor gets it.
-But everyone puts up with this as though it’s all in a day’s work.”
+But everyone puts up with this as though it’s 'all in a day’s work'.”

 What is sick building syndrome?

 This is the name given to the phenomenon when people who regularly occupy a building (like office workers) experience various troublesome symptoms, mainly when they spend time there.
 The symptoms tend to be flu- or allergy-like, and may include headaches, burning or itching eyes, stuffy nose, sneezing, coughing, sore throat, tight chest, dry or itchy skin, dizziness, difficulty concentrating, nausea and fatigue.
 People prone to asthma or allergies may find that their usual symptoms worsen while they're in the suspect building.

 What causes it?